Tuesday Board Of Education COVID-19 Report

 All Thomaston-Upson employees and students who test positive for COVID-19 are required to isolate at home for 10 days.
 They must be fever-free for 24 hours before returning to school.
 Numbers reported are not cumulative.
 The health and well-being of all students, staff, and the greater community continue to be of primary importance.
 Feel free to contact your child’s school if you have questions.

+- 20 students have been quarantined at home due to exposure/close proximity

-- 1 faculty/staff has been quarantined at home due to exposure/close proximity
+- 10 students have been quarantined at home due to exposure/close proximity

 - 2 students have been quarantined at home due to exposure/close proximity